crowdsecurity/crowdsec-docs/crowdsec-docs/docs/notification_plugins/writing_your_own_plugin.md

 The `plugin.Serve` is a method provided by `go-plugin` dependency we earlier defined.
 It creates a GRPC server which exposes the plugin interface.

-Now let's build the plugin and paste it `/var/lib/crowdsec/plugins/` so CrowdSec can discover it.
+Now let's build the plugin and paste it in `/usr/local/lib/crowdsec/plugins/` so CrowdSec can discover it.

 ```bash
 go build